microsoft/Kusto-Query-Language/doc/extenttagsfunction.md

 ```

 The following example shows how to obtain a count of all records from the
-last hour, which are stored in extents which are tagged with the tag `MyTag`
+last hour, which are stored in extents tagged with the tag `MyTag`
 (and potentially other tags), but not tagged with the tag `drop-by:MyOtherTag`.

 ```kusto